KendalUTD/GamerJamProject/README.md

 # HackUTD GameJam 2020

-*-TOBOR'S TREASURE HUNT-*
+*-TOBOR'S TREASURE TROPH-*

 Summary:

 Explore around the UTD campus as everyone's favorite robot, Tobor, or play a few puzzle games!
 This game was created through the Unity game engine and submitted to the HackUTD GameJam.
 Click [here](https://itch.io/jam/hackutd-game-jam/entries) to explore all game entries from the GameJam or keep reading to play this game!

 ## Installation
-Visit [here](https://itch.io/jam/hackutd-game-jam/rate/805610) to access game download and more info about Tobor's Treasure Hunt.
+Visit [here](https://itch.io/jam/hackutd-game-jam/rate/805610) to access game download and more info about Tobor's Treasure Troph.

 To run:
 * Download zip file of the game